TIT8/shelly_button_esp32_arduino/speech_recognition/README.md

 <br>

+## Edge Impulse

+To learn more about what happens under the hood, the [official documentation](https://docs.edgeimpulse.com/docs/tutorials/advanced-inferencing/continuous-audio-sampling) is astonishingly well-written!

 ## Choose the Right CPU

 The rp2040 is a great CPU, and the PIO hardware is a significant feature.
 However, without the floating-point unit, the intensive digital signal processing on the audio samples becomes too much for the ARM Cortex MO+ inside it.
 Consequently, it ends up using too much time to process the sample in the buffer, resulting in inference only after a significant latency.
 This is noticeable.